ddev/ddev.com/src/content/blog/sharing-a-ddev-local-project-with-other-collaborators.md

 ## **3\.
 Exposing just a port from the host**

-DDEV-Local’s web container also exposes an HTTP port directly (in addition to the normal routing by name and via ddev_router).
+DDEV’s web container also exposes an HTTP port directly (in addition to the normal routing by name and via ddev_router).
 You can expose this port and it may be a useful approach in some situations.

 1. Add a `docker-compose.localnet.yaml` to your project’s `.ddev` directory.
 This example will expose HTTP on port 8080:
    ```yaml